Let’s be real—we don’t talk about the female orgasm enough at the best of times.

 Beyond this, the cervix and mucus plug create a barrier between the uterus and the outside world.

 There does not appear to be a genuine link between pregnant orgasms and the risk of miscarriage.

-While orgasms during pregnancy might bring on mild uterine contractions and cramps, these are generally not cause for concern.
+While orgasms during pregnancy might bring on mild uterine contractions and cramps after sex, these are generally not cause for concern.

 The combination of hormone surges and increased blood flow to the general pelvic area can cause your body to respond with some twitches.